-We released the latest version of the Rapport de Cloud Netskope today.
+We released the latest version of the Netskope Cloud Report today.
 This quarter, organizations’ cloud usage increased to 1,181 average apps per organization, from 1,022 last report.
 92.7 percent of these services are categorized as not enterprise-ready, meaning they rated a “medium” or below on the Netskope Cloud Confidence Index (CCI).

 This report had the highest average amount of HR apps in use, with 139 apps per organization.
 This is especially concerning in light of regulations like the EU General Data Protection Regulation (GDPR), which will require organizations to identify all personal data in use and secure that data to properly exercise data subjects rights.